esa/pagmo2/doc/sphinx/docs/cpp/algorithms/maco.rst

 .. cpp:class:: maco

-   Hypervolume-based Multi-objective Ant Colony Optimizer (MACO) is a modified version of GACO for multi-objective optimization, based on the hypervolume measure.
+   Multi-objective Hypervolume-based Ant Colony Optimizer (MHACO) is a modified version of GACO for multi-objective optimization, based on the hypervolume measure.
    It extends the basic ideas of GACO by making use of hypervolume computation for ranking the individuals and storing them inside a solution archive from which future generations of individuals will be generated.
 In particular, the algorithm combines the concept of non-dominated fronts and hypervolume computation for ranking the individuals.|

-   This constructor will construct MACO.
+   This constructor will construct MHACO.

    .. cpp:function:: maco(unsigned gen = 100u, unsigned ker = 63u, double q = 1.0, unsigned threshold = 1u, unsigned n_gen_mark = 7u, unsigned evalstop = 100000u, double focus = 0., bool memory = false, unsigned seed = pagmo::random_device::next())